 3. Run a scan with your antivirus

 Though upgrading CCleaner or uninstalling it should fix the problem, you’ll want to use powerful antivirus software to remove any last traces of malware, just to be safe.
 See our top ten recommendations.

 For regular people, the CCleaner virus isn’t all that difficult to deal with.
 But there are other forms of malware out there that can be extremely dangerous, including doxxing and file-encrypting ransomware.
 Make sure you keep your antivirus up to date so it can protect you against the latest threats.

 It’s also a smart idea to create regular offline or “cold” backups of your most important files.
 Store them on a hard drive or USB drive that remains unconnected to your computer or network in case your machine becomes infected again.

-In 2019, the CCleaner malware attack is mostly behind us, but if you’re running an old version of the utility or just want to be safe, make sure you update to the latest build and give you system regular virus scans.
+The CCleaner malware attack is mostly behind us, but if you’re running an old version of the utility or just want to be safe, make sure you update to the latest build and give your system regular virus scans.